S3bast1anC/Manual-Exploration-Demonstrator_MED/README.md

 </p>

 Coordinate Frames:
-- O: Global reference frame.
+- O: The global reference frame.
+This serves as the origin for measuring key lengths and angles for the system's kinematics.

 Key Measurements:

-- Width (W): Rover’s total width.
+- Width (W): Denotes the total width of the rover, measured from the outer edges of the wheels on the left and right sides.
-- Length (L): Length of front and rear sections.
+- Length (L): Refers to the overall length of the rover, including the front and rear sections.
-- Arm Radius (R): Radius of arms centroid to tip of rocker arm wheels
+- Arm Radius (R): Represents the distance from the centroid of the arms at O<sub>2</sub> to the tip of the rocker arm wheels.
 - Arm Wheel Radius (r_0): Radius of arm wheels
 - Rear Wheel radius (r_1): Radius of rear wheels
 Angles: